 This can also cause the concrete in your garden to become slippery, again making it dangerous to walk on.

-For those with young children or who aren’t quite as spritely as they used to be, this can be a real hazard.
+For those with young children or those who aren’t quite as spritely as they used to be, this can be a real hazard.